Nvreformat/ese-pedidos/README.md

 # Ese Pedidos

-DISCLAIMER: This project was meant to go live in my city, as there's nothing like it there.
-Due to personal issues I was unable to do this so I decided to upload it to GitHub.
+### DISCLAIMER: This project was meant to go live in my city, as there's nothing like it there.
+Due to personal issues I was unable to do this so I decided to upload it to GitHub so it wouldn't go to waste.

 This project is meant to facilitate ordering food from restaurants.
 Instead of calling or texting a specific number for ordering food you have an app with a list of restaurants to choose from.